iamacup/react-redux-with-networking-helper/readme.md

 In addition, the library provides some utilities to handle disconnection and network retry as well as 'expiration' of network requests over time.

 This project was built for React Native, although its dependencies should all work with a React DOM project.

-**Note:** This project is still in it's early stages and does have a TODO list, any feedback is welcome.

-## Under the Hood

-Under the hood we use the following:

- * **axios** - for all the networking
- * **react-redux** - for the global state
- * **redux-saga** - to handle sagary stuff (networking, in this case)
- * **reselect** - to let us efficiently subscribe to state changes on components without causing re-renders
- * **immer** - for easy global state manipulation

-## How To Think About It

-The whole point of this library is to have a single source of data truth - the 'global state' - this state can then be 'tuned in to' by various components using the connect method from react-redux in order to get updates.
-We have a bunch of selectors for selecting this data in a convenient way.

-This 'global state' is then updated, either directly through actions on components - i.e. when you need to update the user's current handle - or indirectly through network data - i.e. when you just logged in and need to update the current users object.

-There are some subtleties and complexities about this library, i think it is best to use the examples and then jump into the API documentation to understand why things are as they are, rather than the other way around :)

 ## Getting Started